 Storage

-They can be stored in a closed container outside of the fridge for a few days, and to make them as fresh as just made, you can reheat them in the air fryer or oven at 392°F (200°C) for a couple of minutes.
+They can be stored in a closed container at room temperature for a few days, and to make them taste fresh again, you can put them back in the air fryer or oven at 392°F for a couple of minutes.

 Are oat flakes gluten-free?

-No, not all are because they are often produced in environments where products containing gluten are also processed.
-So make sure to get oat flakes certified for celiacs.
-If you have no problem with gluten, you can use any store-bought product.
+No, not all oat flakes are gluten-free as they are often processed in facilities where products containing gluten are also handled.
+Therefore, you need to ensure that you purchase oat flakes certified for celiacs.
+If you don’t have a gluten issue, you can use any supermarket product.